sakaiando/macroframe-forecast/paper/paper.md

 # Summary

 The Python package `macroframe-forecast` generates forecasts that are both temporally smooth and consistent with user-specified constraints.
-The framework consists of model estimation and reconciliation: first, unconstrained forecasts are produced using user-specified statistical or machine learning model; second, these forecasts are adjusted to satisfy linear equality and inequality constraints while minimizing volatility over time in the forecast horizon.
+The framework consists of model estimation and reconciliation: first, unconstrained forecasts are produced using user-specified statistical or machine learning models; second, these forecasts are adjusted to satisfy linear equality and inequality constraints while minimizing volatility over time in the forecast horizon.
 The package offers a user-friendly interface for specifying constraints as strings and supports advanced customization of weights and smoothing parameters.
 An example - forecasting U.S. GDP with a terminal GDP growth rate target - illustrates the usage.

 # Statement of need